 Noro virus, also known as Norwalk and the winter vomitting bug is highly contagious accounting for over 50% of epidemic, viral gastroenteritis cases.
-Of the calicivirdae family of viruses it is prevalent during the winter and an ongoing problem for hotels and care homes that accommodate large numbers of people who share public areas and facilities.
+Of the calicivirdae family of viruses it is prevalent during the winter and an ongoing problem for hotels, cruise ships and care homes that accommodate large numbers of people who share public areas and facilities.

 The virus is self limiting and most people make a full recovery without need for medical assistance.
 After recovering from infection, immunity is usually short lived and incomplete.
 Immunity from one strain of the virus will not give immunity to another.
 Sufferers can expect to be immune to the strain that they were ill with for between three and six months.
 People often underestimate how virulent NV actually is and are convinced that they cannot catch it twice so therefore they must have food poisoning.

 High risk foods such as salad and ready to eat foods are more likely to harbor the virus especially if handled by an infected person.
 Oysters harvested from contaminated beds have also been identified as a vehicle for the virus.
 I would ensure that a strict sickness policy is in place and that staff receive appropriate training with regard to food preparation.
 Staff and supervisors must be vigilant, especially during an outbreak in order to limit the scope of the outbreak.

 The virus is common during cold weather due to the fact that people tend to congregate indoors when the weather is cold.
 Lower temperatures and less sunlight also aid the virus during the winter as it takes longer for the virus to die on contaminated surfaces such as door handles and hand rails.
 Less sunshine also lowers the human immune system making it harder to fight off a viral infection.